b-k/1040.js/README.md

 FFFF is written, but at best partially maintained, by Intuit, and leaves the user to do some calculations him or herself.
-So it can be productive to check your math math using this tax graph, then use the results to fill in the missing calculations at FFFF.
+So it can be productive to check your math math using this tax graph or py1040, then use the results to fill in the missing calculations at FFFF.

 Caveats